felipecrs/clipboard-sync/README.md

 In other words, if you have a shared folder between your computers (including OneDrive and other folder synchronization tools), this tool helps you sync your clipboard by leveraging it.

+Currently supports the following formats in the clipboard:

+- `text`
+- `image`

 ## Get Started

 Download the [latest release](https://github.com/felipecrs/clipboard-sync/releases/latest) for your platform and open it.